king-s-org/eiip.org.cn/experience.md

 ![Spreadsheet Intelligence](assets/images/Spreadsheet_Intelligence.gif)

-- Used TypeScript and C# to prototype the new Office AI for Excel.
+- Prototyped the new Office AI for Excel using TypeScript and C#.
-- Used TensorFlow to improve a deployed ML classification model (LSTM + CRF).
-Increased F1 score from 72 to 77.
+- Improved a deployed ML classification model (LSTM + CRF) using TensorFlow, increasing its F1 score from 72 to 77.

 ### Links